agnes-septilia/agnes-septilia/README.md

-- 👋 Hi, I’m @agnes-septilia
+- 👋 Hi, my name is @agnes-septilia
 - 🏡 I’m from Jakarta, Indonesia
-- 🌱 I’m currently learning Python and R
+- 🌱 I’m currently interested in Data Science field.
-- 📫 How to reach me agnes.septilia@gmail.com
+- 📫 You may reach me at agnes.septilia@gmail.com

 <!---
 agnes-septilia/agnes-septilia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.